Our dedicated people put LP’s Code of Business Conduct and Ethics into action every day to do the right thing, practicing ethics and integrity.

 Ethical business conduct at LP is more than a checklist or a survey.
 It’s deeply ingrained in our culture.
 In addition to guidance provided by the LP Code of Business Conduct and Ethics, which covers corruption, employees in all functions to which the Foreign Corrupt Practices Act applies receive training about the Act.

 LP encourages all employees to discuss any ethical or legal concerns in the workplace with their supervisors or functional managers.
-We also provide a confidential toll-free telephone number for employees and others to report concerns anonymously.
+We also provide a confidential toll-free telephone number and website for employees and others to report concerns anonymously.

 LP is a member of a number of national trade associations, such as: Forest Products Association of Canada (FPAC), APA–The Engineered Wood Association, American Wood Council, North American Wholesale Lumber Association (NAWLA), Composite Panel Association (CPA), and National Safety Council.